What are blocked resources?

 The steps to do so are generally:

-2. Confirm the resource is indeed blocked (using the robots.txt tool in Google search console)
+- Confirm that the resource is indeed blocked (using the robots.txt tool in Google search console)

 Improve your site in the eyes of Google